Enphase Slides As Tax Credit Expiry Hits Q1 Demand

 Is Enphase stock cheap at $34?

-ENPH trades at 13.0x forward earnings versus a $43.96 analyst target, implying about 28% upside.
+ENPH trades at 13.0x forward earnings versus a $43.96 analyst target, implying about 28% room to target.
 Whether that multiple is justified depends on whether consensus has absorbed the post-tax-credit demand reset, as the article explores.

 When did Enphase report Q1 2026 earnings?